Veterinary Laboratory Procedures 1

 - preparation of blood films, including staining and evaluation

 - red blood cell indices calculations, and performance of a differential white blood cell count

+Evaluations will be carried out in accordance with Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
-A final minimum cumulative grade of “C” or 60% is required (in both lecture and lab components) in order to pass this course.
-Evaluation will be based on quizzes and assignments, practical evaluations including a final practical examination, at least one midterm and a final written examination.
+A final minimum cumulative grade of “C” or 60% is required, in both lecture and lab components, in order to progress in the Veterinary Technology program.
+Evaluation will be based on the following:

 - Set up and safely maintain a veterinary practice laboratory.